-In October 2018, Contact Energy Ltd sold Ahuroa-B Gas Storage Facility to Gas Services New Zealand (GSNZ SPV1) Ltd (the Company).
+The Ahuroa-B Gas Storage Facility (Ahuroa B / AGS) is owned and operated by Flexgas Ltd (the Company).
 Ahuroa-B is located on the corner of Barleymans Road and Croydon Road, east of Midhirst, in the Waitara catchment.
-Ahuroa-B is a natural gas storage facility for Contact Energy's Stratford Power Station.
+Ahuroa-B supplies natural gas to one of its main customers, Contact Energy, for use in their Stratford Power Station.

-This report for the period July 2018 to June 2019 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess Ahuroa-B's environmental and consent compliance performance during the period under review.
+This report for the period July 2019 to June 2020 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess Ahuroa-B's environmental and consent compliance performance during the period under review.
 The report also details the results of the monitoring undertaken and assesses the environmental effects of the Company's activities.

-The Company now holds 12 resource consents, with requirements that they must satisfy.
+The Company holds 12 resource consents, with requirements that they must satisfy.
 The Company holds two consents to discharge effluent /stormwater into unnamed Makara Stream tributaries, two consents to discharge emissions into the air, three consents to discharge natural gas, stormwater and drilling waste into/onto land, and three consents to use land for installation of pipes and culvert framework.
-In addition, two consents are held for landuse associated with the pipeline route to their nearest customer.
+In addition, two consents are held for land use associated with the pipeline route to their nearest customer.

-During the monitoring period, the Company demonstrated an overall high level of environmental performance.
+During the monitoring period, the Company demonstrated an overall good level of environmental performance.

-The Council's monitoring programme for the year under review included two inspections, and two water sample collections for chemical analysis.
-Data on gas injection, well pressure data and flaring volumes were provided by the Company to the Council monthly and an annual report was also provided.
+The Council's monitoring programme for the year under review included two inspections, and two water samples collected for chemical analysis.
+Data on gas injection, well pressure, and flaring volumes were provided by the Company to the Council monthly, and an annual report was also provided.